 This blog post explains how to enable and configure advanced auditing for Active Directory Certificate Services (ADCS), and how to collect and send the resulting logs to Microsoft Sentinel.
 By default, logging for ADCS is not enabled, which means you may miss important insights about your environment.

-Please remember that you need to carry out the same activities on all your ADCS servers.
+Please remember that you need to carry out the same activities on all ADCS servers.

-- Azure Monitoring Agent enabled on the Azure Arc connected servers
+• Azure Monitoring Agent on Azure Arc connected servers

 The Common Events option only includes around 150 different events from the security log, and does not include specific ADCS event IDs.
 While you could set your Security Events connector or Defender for Cloud to forward all logs, this may not be desirable.
 Azure Arc and the Azure Monitoring Agent allow you to define your own Data Collector Rules and collect only the needed events.